oxsilaree/stat-physics/README.md

 # stat-physics
-My work for an independent study which started with the Metropolis-Hastings Algorithm
+An independent study in statistical physics around the ANNNI model, finding ways to simulate it and get qualitative and quantitative data.